Conversion rate was lower than expected. I needed to figure out why.

 Customers told me two things that didn't necessarily fit together.
 They wanted more coverage for expensive services like dental.
 But they also worried they wouldn't use what was already there.
 The obvious response – adding more coverage – could actually make the second problem worse.

-Brainstorming a solution direction: how might we provide pet parents with more value in a wellness plan?
+Brainstorming solution directions: how might we provide pet parents with more value in a wellness plan?

 I led an ideation session with my partners on the product and actuarial team to determine how we could address this gap.